oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 Options
 ::

-  -f        : prints each job in full details
-  -j job_id : prints the specified job_id informations (even if it is finished) -g "d1,d2": prints history of jobs and state of resources between two dates.
+  -f                    : prints each job in full details -j job_id             : prints the specified job_id informations (even if it is finished) --sql "sql where"     : Restricts display with the SQL where clause on the table jobs -g "d1,d2"            : prints history of jobs and state of resources between two dates.
-  -D        : formats outputs in Perl Dumper
-  -X        : formats outputs in XML
+  -D                    : formats outputs in Perl Dumper -X                    : formats outputs in XML
   -Y                    : formats outputs in YAML

 Examples
 ::

   # oarstat
   # oarstat -j 42 -f
+  # oarstat --sql "project = 'p1'"

 *oarnodes*
 ~~~~~~~~~~